 promote collaboration across departments at UVMCC.
 The TDT must review and approve a study and complete the PRMC TDT form which is to be signed by the TDT leader and submitted to the PRMC via e-mail at email@example.com.
 For more information about the PRMC TDT submission process please contact the PRMC coordinator

 PRMC Process Overview:

-New protocols (initial submission) will undergo one of three reviews: Full Committee Review, Basic Review, or Accelerated Review.
+New research studies (initial submissions) will undergo one of three types of reviews: Full Committee Review, Basic Review, or Accelerated Review.

-- There is an eligible patient who needs treatment before the protocol is scheduled for PRMC review.
+- There is an eligible patient who requires treatment before the study is scheduled for PRMC review.

 - The patient has no other treatment options.